The Lily Pad Puzzle

 The growth rate multiplied by a braking term that kicks in as P approaches K.

 That little term (1 − P/K) is doing all the interesting work.
-When the population is tiny compared to K, this factor is essentially 1, and you get plain exponential growth.
+When the population is tiny compared to K, this factor is essentially 1, and you get plain exponential growth — Malthus's nightmare scenario.
 But as P climbs toward K, the brake tightens.
 Growth slows.
 And the population asymptotically approaches K without ever quite reaching it.

 The result is the S-curve (or sigmoid) — slow start, explosive middle, gentle plateau.
-It's one of the most important shapes in all of applied mathematics.
+It's one of the most important shapes in all of applied mathematics, and once you learn to see it, you'll see it everywhere.

 The exponential and logistic curves are indistinguishable early on — then they dramatically diverge.
 The inflection point is where growth is fastest.